Skip to content

 My Pick (With Provisional Caveat)

-I’m keeping my Whoop subscription for now, but I also pre-ordered the Fitbit Air.
+I'm keeping my Whoop subscription for now, but I also bought the Fitbit Air.
 That answer says everything about how I think about this comparison.

 For my training (strength training four to five days per week, walking, hiking) Whoop's recovery score has quickly become one of the most actionable signals I get from any wearable.
 The Strain target each day affects how I train.

 For 24/7 health monitoring through the menopausal transition, the Fitbit Air at $99 with no subscription captures most of what I need.
 The skin temperature data, HRV trends and Smart Wake all add real value.
-And the trade-in math (my Sense 2 brings the Air down to about $39 effective cost) makes this a no-brainer experiment.
+At $99 with no subscription, it was an easy experiment to run alongside everything else.

 If I had to pick only one right now, I'd keep Whoop because the recovery scoring has earned a place in how I plan training, even with just two months of data so far.
 If I were starting fresh with no existing data and a $1,000 budget over five years, the Fitbit Air plus a Pixel Watch 4 (or Garmin, Samsung or Apple Watch) covers more ground for less money than Whoop alone.
 Whoop is the specialist.
 Fitbit Air is the generalist.
 Both have a defensible place in 2026.

-If you’ve made it this far and want to test either one yourself: pre-order the Fitbit Air at the Google Store while the trade-in offer is live, or start a free 30-day Whoop trial with a free device included.
+If you've made it this far and want to test either one yourself: check the Fitbit Air on Amazon, or see current Whoop membership options.

 Frequently Asked Questions